ubclaunchpad/inertia/README.md

 Remote instance 'gcloud' accepting requests at http://myhost.com:8081
 ```

-A daemon is now running on your remote instance - but your application is not yet
+A daemon is now running on your remote instance - but your application is not yet continuously deployed.
-continuously deployed.

 The output of `inertia [REMOTE] init` has given you two important pieces of information:

 1. A deploy key.
 The Inertia daemon requires readonly access to your GitHub repository.
 Add it to your GitHub repository settings at the URL provided in the output.
 2. A GitHub webhook URL.
-The daemon will accept POST requests from GitHub at the URL
-   provided.
-Again, add this webhook URL in your GitHub settings area (at the URL
+The daemon will accept POST requests from GitHub at the URL provided.
+Again, add this webhook URL in your GitHub settings area (at the URL provided).
-   provided).

-After adding these pieces of information to your GitHub settings,
+After adding these pieces of information to your GitHub settings, the Inertia daemon will automatically deploy any changes you make to your repository's default branch.
+You can also manually manage your project's deployment through the CLI:

 ```bash
 $> inertia gcloud up